History of Coffee in America: From Colonial Days to Your Cup

 1. USDA Certified Organic Seal

 Non-organic coffee beans often contain the residue from these chemical and synthetic materials that are not food-safe and have been linked to hormone imbalances or nervous system abnormalities.
-Additionally, non-organic farms that do not manage their pesticides properly create toxic runoff that finds its way into local water sources.
-This polution, in turn, affects local wildlife, plant life and drinking water for local residents.
+Additionally, non-organic farms that do not manage their pesticides properly, creating toxic runoff that finds its way into local water sources.
+This pollution, in turn, affects local wildlife, plant life and drinking water for local residents.